Entanglement in C$^*$-algebras: tensor products of state spaces: Entanglement and tensor products of state spaces of s

 (ii).
 Let $J$ be the (non-zero) kernel of the canonical surjection $\cA \otimes_\mx \cB \to \cA \otimes \cB$.
 We can then describe $S(\cA \otimes \cB)$ as the set of states $\rho$ on $\cA \otimes_\mx \cB$ that vanish on $J$.
 It follows that any functional in $\aff(S(\cA \otimes \cB))$ vanishes on $J$, so $S(\cA \otimes_\mx \cB) \nsubseteq \aff(S(\cA \otimes \cB))$. \end{proof}

-We state here our main result about tensor product of state spaces of \Cs s.
+We summarize our discussion about tensor product of state spaces of \Cs s in the following theorem.
 Note in particular that the theorem implies that $S(\cA) \otimes_* S(\cB) = S(\cA) \otimes^* S(\cB)$ if and only if one of $S(\cA)$ and $S(\cB)$ is a Choquet simplex, thus confirming Barker's conjecture for compact convex sets arising as the state space of \Cs s.
-The theorem also says that entanglement (both of states and of positive elements) always exists in the presence of non-commutativity.
+The theorem states that entanglement (both of states and of positive elements) always exists in the presence of non-commutativity.
+As mentioned already, part (i) of the theorem is well-known, see also the discussion after the theorem.
+The part of the theorem stating that entanglement of states exists in non-commutative \Cs s is also well-known, see Takesaki, \cite[Theorem 4.14]{Takesaki:Vol-I} where it is shown that $S_*(\cA \otimes \cB) = S(\cA \otimes \cB)$ if and only if one of $\cA$ and $\cB$ is commutative.

 \begin{theorem} Let $\cA$ and $\cB$ be unital \Cs s. \begin{enumerate} \item $S(\cA)$ is a Choquet simplex if and only if $\cA$ is commutative. \item If one of $\cA$ and $\cB$ is commutative, then we have equalities in \eqref{eq:inclusions}, i.e.,